-November 2007 - The launch of the Apple iPhone.
-FrequencyCast's got hold of a UK iPhone and we've put together an audio podcast that explores the iPhone in depth!
+50% of our podcasting team loves the Apple iPhone.
+FrequencyCast got hold of a UK iPhone on launch day in November 2007 and put together an audio podcast that explores the iPhone in depth!
+We've since been hands-on with the 3G version and the iPhone 3GS.

 The Apple iPhoneApple's much-hyped iPhone launched in the UK on the 9th of November 2007, exclusively on the o2 network.
+An updated version, the 3G iPhone, appeared in July 2008, and an enhanced iPhone 3GS appear in June 2009.
 Here are the highlights of what the phone offers:

 • Amazing web browsing with the built-in Safari browser (the best handheld web experience we've ever seen)